claudiunderthehood/CreditCardFraudAnalysis/README.md

 ./setup.sh
 ```

-After doing so, go do the root directory of the project and execute:
+After doing so, go to the root directory of the project and execute:

 ```bash
 docker-compose up -d